CollectivaT-dev/language-toolkit/README.md

 sphinx-build -b html -D language=es . _build/html/es
 ```

 Pushing the `.po` files will create the new versions of the readthedocs translated pages [Spanish here](https://language-toolkit.readthedocs.io/es/latest/), [Turkish here](https://language-toolkit.readthedocs.io/tr/latest/).
 The different languages are also accesible from the footer menu.
+They are setup according to [this guide](https://docs.readthedocs.io/en/stable/localization.html)

 ![footer](assets/images/footer.png)